CartoDB/airship/docs/guides/10-integrating-react.md

-This guide contains the basic fundamentals of how to integrate Airhship components with [React.js](https://reactjs.org/).
+This guide contains the basic fundamentals of how to integrate Airship components with [React.js](https://reactjs.org/).

 We are working on React bindings that offer a better developer experience in the future.